salmansqadeer/SSAnimation/README.md

 SSAnimation
 ===========

-Collection of commonly used Animation methods to be used with Cocos2d
+Collection of commonly used sprite and menu animation methods to be used with Cocos2d.